 What are the similarities between coronavirus and a cold and flu?

 All three viruses cause respiratory issues, have some overlapping symptoms (as outlined in the table below), and have no cure.
-There is also evidence that suggests coronavirus, like the cold and flu, can also spread from person to person through close contact, droplets in the air and contaminated surfaces.
+Coronavirus, like the cold and flu, can also spread from person to person through close contact, droplets in the air and contaminated surfaces.
 In addition, both the flu and coronavirus can cause serious complications for the elderly and those with a compromised immune systems (such as people with cancer or lung or heart disease).

 What are the differences between coronavirus and the cold and flu?